 Hosted and managed by FIRST Tech Challenge program delivery partner or program delivery partnerappointed host.
 Qualifying Tournaments follow the format outlined in section 4.0.
-Qualifying Tournaments and league Tournaments are held before championship Tournaments.
-The number of Team's advancing to the regional championship Tournament depends on the capacity of the regional championship Tournament, the number of qualifying Tournaments, and the number of Teams attending the qualifying Tournaments.
+Teams may compete in multiple Qualifying Tournaments in a season.
+Teams may only participate in one League for the season, and therefore only one League Tournament each season.
+Qualifying Tournaments and League Tournaments are held before Regional Championship Tournaments.
+The number of Teams advancing to the regional championship Tournament depends on the capacity of the regional championship Tournament, the number of qualifying Tournaments, and the number of Teams attending the qualifying Tournaments.
 The advancement criteria for moving up to the next Tournament level is detailed in section 6.0.